I live in a residential area but it is listed as a industrial and manufacturing on the zoning color chart map in the color purple

 The fields adjacent to my property were recently sprayed, I'm assuming it was glyphosate because of the damage to my vegetable plants.
 It was a very windy day when they sprayed.
 I grow organic seeds and start them myself starting in February.
 I don't know what is safe in my garden.
 I have garlic that was planted last fall, onions ,blueberry bushes, perennial herbs in addition to my annual plants of beans, corn, tomatoes and many more types of vegetables .
 What recourse do I have, this is a huge loss.
 Any information would greatly appreciated I can be reached at 517 388 2918, my name is Jami Opalek

-Jackson County Michigan zoning and land use regulation Posted about 1 month ago
+Jackson County Michigan zoning and land use regulation Posted 4 months ago

 Hello, I have been asked to split 2 parcels into 3- however, there is not enough room to create 3 legal parcels as two of the three residential structures on the two parcels are within 17 feet of one another and City ZO requires 10' side setbacks- I do not think I can legally approve the split, but I am not sure what to offer the constituent as a solution...
 I am considering utilizing either a request for variance or rezoning